Constructive analysis of the Navier-Stokes equation: Introduction

 The Leray projection for this equation system is obtained from a Poisson equation for the pressure, i.e., we have

 with the solution

 Here,

 is the Poisson kernel.
-Here, $|.|$ denotes the Euclidean norm and $\omega_n$ denotes the area of the unit $n$-sphere.
+Furthermore, $|.|$ denotes the Euclidean norm and $\omega_n$ denotes the area of the unit $n$-sphere.
 Since the function $x\rightarrow |x|^{\mu}$ is locally integrable if and only if $\mu >-n$ we observe that for $n\geq 3$ the functions

 are integrable around $x=0$ for $1\leq l\leq n$ (you may observe this explicitly by writing the derivative of the kernel $K_n$ in (\ref{Kkernel}) in polar coordinates).
-Note that for all $x\in {\mathbb R}^n$ we have a natural upper bound

-but the derivatives of the velocity in the expression for the pressure in (\ref{pp}) should have some decay at spatial infinity in order that the Leray projection form makes sense.
+Note that the derivatives of the velocity in the expression for the pressure in (\ref{pp}) should have some decay at spatial infinity in order that the Leray projection form makes sense.
 Later, we shall observe that a solution $\mathbf{v}$ can be constructed which decays at spatial infinity such that the integral on the right side of (\ref{pp}) exists globally.
 More precisely, we shall see that for initial data $\mathbf{h}=(h_1,\cdots ,h_n)^T$ which are in Sobolev spaces $\left[ H^s\left( {\mathbb R}^n\right)\right]^n$ for $s$ large enough (i.e., for $h_i\in H^s\left({\mathbb R}^n\right)$ for $1\leq i\leq n$) we have a certain decay at spatial infinity of the solution such that

+An $L^1$-(resp. $H^1$)-estimate can be naturally obtained for (\ref{vnorm}) if we have $H^1$-(resp. $H^2$)-estimates for the velocity, since

-Note that a global classical solution justifies that we speak of 'the' solution.
+It is well-known that a global classical solution justifies that we speak of 'the' solution.
 Hence, it makes sense to define the Navier-Stokes Cauchy problem for divergence free velocity fields by

-for $1\leq i\leq n$, and where external forces $\mathbf{f}_{ex}$ are set to zero for simplicity.
+for $1\leq i\leq n$, where external forces $\mathbf{f}_{ex}$ are set to zero for simplicity.
 In order to have polynomial decay at spatial infinity of the data $\mathbf{h}$ we take a standard assumption that we have $\mathbf{h}\in \left[ H^s\right]^n$ for all $s\in {\mathbb R}$.
 This assumption may be weakened a bit (this may depend on the regularity which you want to achieve- cf. below), but from an algorithmic or physical perspective it is satisfying.
 Note that here and in the following we write

 for the sake of brevity (similar for sums of functions etc.).
 We look for classical solutions in the space of divergence free vector fields, i.e., in the space